App-Auto-Patch/App-Auto-Patch/AAP-Activator/README.md

 ## Configuration
 The APP-Activator utilizes the existing AppAutoPatchDeferrals.plist configuration file created in the App-Auto-Patch script and works regardless if the deferral workflow is being utilized or not

-**Note**: You will need to add some modified code to the App-Auto-Patch-via-Dialog.zsh script in order for AAP-Activator to work.
-I have a modified version in this repo that you can copy the changes from between lines 1469 and 1479
-This modified code will set the AAPWeeklyPatching value to True either when patching has been completed successfully, or if no apps are available to patch

 Two values are set in the config file:

 AAPWeeklyPatching (True | False) - This is set to False by default which signals AAP-Activator to trigger the App-Auto-Patch script